Are you using the internet to save money?

 20. Save money on renovations/fixes

-I can’t tell you how many times I was able to fix something around the house by simply looking it on YouTube.
+I can’t tell you how many times I was able to fix something around the house by simply looking it up on YouTube.

 Sure, you don’t want to DIY important stuff, especially items related to gas or electricity, but smaller stuff can be done.